 Add Water: Measure out your water in a measuring cup and add about half.
 Whisk until the water is incorporated and gradually add more water as needed, until your desired consistency is reached.
 (If using as a dip, aim for the thicker side; if using as a dressing, use a bit more water.)

-This simple homemade sauce is incredibly versatile and lasts for up to 10 days in the fridge.
-Use it as a dip for spring or summer rolls, toss it with chilled noodles, or drizzle over salads/grain bowls.
+This homemade sauce is incredibly versatile and lasts for up to 10 days in the fridge.
+Use it on…

 More Asian-inspired dishes…

 - Vegan Sushi Bowls with Shiitakes and Edamame

 - Tofu Kimchi Stew

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag @thenewbaguette on Instagram with your creation.Print

 Thai-inspired peanut dressing for salads, grain bowls, noodles, etc.

 - 1/2 cup natural peanut butter, stirred well

 - 2 tablespoons fresh lime or lemon juice

 - 1 tablespoon seasoned rice vinegar* (see note below)